johnbrandle/as3-js/README.md

 * For the "browser" platform, recommend loading compiled js files in an iframe *(see docs for details)*
 * The original purpose of this project was to convert *valid* AS3 to JS, so consider first compiling with Apache Flex for improved error checking.
-* Outstanding bug: missing semicolons can cause compilation errors in some instances.
-Recommend always using semicolons for now.
+* Outstanding bug: missing semicolons will cause compilation errors in some instances...recommend always using semicolons for now.
 * Recommended IDE: [IntelliJ][intellij]

    [swc]: <https://en.wikipedia.org/wiki/Adobe_SWC_file>